 - Hoists packages to the top-level

-if no version conflict
+node_modulesif no version conflict

 But… this causes issues like: